 The Licensing SAVI report is completely confidential to you, no one other than you will be aware of your responses.
 We cannot stress enough that no one, other than the people you choose, will have access to any of your responses.
-However, when you apply for Accreditation, your responses must be shared, by you, with the Licensing SAVI Accreditation team, and both the local police and the licensing authority.
+However, when you apply for Accreditation, your responses must be shared, by you, with the Licensing SAVI Accreditation team, and both the local police and the licensing authority for verification.

 Absolutely.
 Every page has a ‘save’ button which enables you to stop whenever you like, as often as you like and return where you left off.

 The licence lasts for 12 calendar months.

 Once you have completed the Licensing SAVI assessment and there are no outstanding Critical Points, your rating will be displayed.
 Your rating will be broken down by question so you can easily identify how you can improve your rating by enhancing existing working practices or policies.
 Once you have implemented the enhancements, you can modify your responses and re-submit the assessment.
 Once you have reached a rating you are satisfied with, you can apply for the Licensing SAVI Accreditation.

 No. The annual licence fee to use Licensing SAVI includes the cost of an application for Accreditation but it is for you to decide if you wish to apply for Accreditation.
 If you choose not to apply, your assessment will remain confidential to you.
 However, should you decide to apply for Accreditation at any stage a copy of your assessment must be submitted along with your application.